Information Design: Project 2

 Bones by Imagine Dragons.

-With my role as the group leader, I then separated the song lyrics into 7 parts all of which has 4 unique lines.
-The delegation of the workload are as listed:
+With my role as the group leader, I then separated the song lyrics into 7

 - Khalif Mikail Bin Mohd Ihwan